 - Chains must be made of metal and be at least 20 inches (50.8 cm) in length.

-In addition to these specifications, the PDGA also sets guidelines for the height and placement of baskets on the field.
-For example, baskets must be placed at a height of no more than 5 feet (152.4 cm) above the ground, and must be positioned so that they are visible from the starting platform.
+In addition to these specifications, the PDGA also sets guidelines for the height and placement of the baskets on the course.
+For example, baskets must be placed no higher than 5 feet (152.4 cm) above the ground, and they must be positioned so that they are visible from the teeing ground.

 Conclusion